samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FVTXBMk48MW1r810zRRlB%2Fimage.png?alt=media&token=2c1a5dea-59e9-4473-a952-da06dc24178a)

-In this challenge  we are hinted that the Jenkinsfile is protected and cannot be modified, so a DirectPPE attack is not possible.
+In this challenge we are hinted that the _Jenkinsfile_ is protected and cannot be modified, so a DirectPPE attack is not possible.
 Let's confirm this !

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2F5qyubPCYxAb9k4CO1wtp%2Fimage.png?alt=media&token=91005e96-2f88-49cd-8987-96702fa4a286)

 We see that there are two repos for mad-hatter .
-One contains the Jenkinsfile and the other one has the  the code files.
+One contains the Jenkinsfile and the other one has  the code files.
 Let's try to clone the repo which has the Jenkinsfile and make changes to it  like we did in the previous challenge and see if it works!
 The modified Jenkinsfile is as shown below . ; We push these files into the remote repo and we get access denied !

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FCeE27fLf1NDIv7X7t7OR%2Fimage.png?alt=media&token=4a1bccb2-c52a-484a-af75-bbb0e951de7c)

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FzOXiBGxXn02fffv7JicY%2Fimage.png?alt=media&token=18867576-3220-45f1-8a5b-8235934c2a00)

 As suspected Direct PPE is not possible, but not all is lost !
 Usually the CI files rely on other files to perform build operations .
 If we could hijack any of these "other" files then we can indirectly hack the pipeline without making changes to the CI file!!
-This ,in a nutshell, is what we call an Indirect PPE attack.
-Taking a look at the Jenkinsfile we can see that it relies on a make file which has the flag3 as a credential variable named passwordVariable.
+This ,in a nutshell, is what we call an ```Indirect PPE``` attack.
+Taking a look at the Jenkinsfile we can see that it relies on a ```make``` file which has the flag3 as a credential variable named _passwordVariable_.
 We can  edit this  make file as it is not write protected and in a different repository.

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FqyEXUCjTW9OcnkMzNpgO%2Fimage.png?alt=media&token=5ca4528e-4199-4f9f-88e5-aa19dd67a29b)